loculus-project/loculus/ingest/README.md

 - transforming values, e.g. turn author strings from `LastName1, Initial1, LastName2, Initial2` into `Initial1 LastName1, Initial2 LastName2`
 - splitting fields, e.g. NCBI's single, complex collection country field (`Germany: Munich, Bavaria`) is split into multiple fields `country`, `state`, `division` (`Germany`, `Bavaria`, `Munich`)

+Note that the `submissionId` is just the `genbank_accession` for non-segmented viruses, but the concatenation of the `genbank_accession` for each segment for segmented viruses.

 ### Calculating a hash for each sequence entry

 Every sequence entry is to be uploaded only once and must be ignored by future periodic ingest runs unless the metadata and/or sequence has changed.

 To achieve this, an md5 hash is generated for each sequence entry based on the post-transform metadata and sequence content.
 The hash is based on all metadata fields submitted to Loculus as well as the sequence.
 Hence, changes to the ingest pipeline's transform step (above) can lead to changes in hash and resubmission - even without underlying data change on INSDC.
 Likewise, some changes to the INSDC data might not cause a sequence update on Loculus if what has been changed does not affect the post-transformed metadata.

+For segmented viruses we calculate the md5 hash of each segment and then concatenate the hashes of each segment before again hashing the hashes.
+We then store a dictionary of the hash of each sample group, using `joint-accession` as a key.
+(TODO: as this occurs prior to checking that all metadata fields exist we should store these as per sequence - this requires a change to compare_hashes as well).

 ### Getting status and hashes of previously submitted sequences and triaging

 Before uploading new sequences, the pipeline queries the Loculus backend for the status and hash of all previously submitted sequences.
 This is done to avoid uploading sequences that have already been submitted and have not changed.
-Furthermore, only accessions whose higest version is in status `APPROVED_FOR_RELEASE` can be updated through revision.
+Furthermore, only accessions whose highest version is in status `APPROVED_FOR_RELEASE` can be updated through revision.
 Entries in other states cannot currently be updated (TODO: Potentially use `/submit-edited-data` endpoint to allow updating entries in more states).

 Hashes and statuses are used to triage sequences into 4 categories which determine the action to be taken: